Stan Stennett: Biography

-Stennett was born in Pencoed, Bridgend.
+Stennett was born in Pencoed, near Bridgend.
 During World War II, he served in the army and also worked as an entertainer.
 He made his professional stage debut with a group called the Harmaniacs.
-In 1940, he became resident comedian on variety radio show, Welsh Rarebit, and he gained further success as one of the regular comedy guests on The Black and White Minstrel Show.
+In 1949, he became resident comedian on variety radio show, Welsh Rarebit, and he gained further success as one of the regular Presenters and comedians on The Black and White Minstrel Show.

-In the 1990s Stennett presented a country music show on Pontypridd Community Radio Station GTFM, having been introduced by former Valleys Radio/BBC presenter Steve Powell.

-Television

 Although primarily a comedian, who appeared in variety shows and pantomime throughout the UK, Stennett played "straight" acting roles in television programmes such as Coronation Street and Casualty.
-He was best known as Sid Hooper in the ITV soap opera, Crossroads, before taking a lease in 1980 on the Roses Theatre in Tewkesbury, Gloucestershire.
+He was best known as Sid Hooper in the ITV soap opera, Crossroads, before taking a lease in 1980 on the Roses Theatre in Tewkesbury, Gloucestershire.and The New Hereford Theatre.

-Stennett was a friend of Eric Morecambe, and hosted a show at The Roses that was to be Morecambe's final appearance, on 27 May 1984, immediately after which Morecambe died of a heart attack.
+Stennett was a friend of Eric Morecambe and hosted a charity show at the Roses Theatre in Tewkesbury that was to be Morecambe's final appearance, on 27 May 1984.
+Shortly afterwards Morecambe died of a heart attack.

 Stennett played trumpet and guitar.
 In his 80s he was still performing onstage.

 His autobiography, Fully Booked, was published in 2010.